inesfrodrigues/Convolutional-Transformer/README.md

 ## Repository Structure

 - `code/`: Contains the implementation of the Convolutional Vision Transformer model.
-- `data/`: Includes the MedBFM dataset and any additional data used in the experiments.
 - `results/`: Houses visualizations and analysis results obtained from running the model.
 - `docs/`: Documentation files, including the thesis document and any related resources.